 - You can use your own domain name.

 - There is no other branding than your own.

 - You have unlimited access to templates and tools.

 Here is a list of such providers:

-I will give you my personal opinion about website builders: They are limited, and in time you will find that those limitations start to matter.
+I will give you my personal opinion about website builders: They are limited, and you will find that those limitations start to matter in time.
 If you truly want to put something together fast, this is the way to go.
 The creators of these sites have put lots of effort into making them extremely user-friendly and pleasant looking.
-They are all what’s called WYSIWYG (“What you see is what you get.”).
+They are all that’s called WYSIWYG (“What you see is what you get.”).
 This is great for the beginning, but it’s not a viable long-term solution.
 Also, to fully take advantage of them, you must use the paid version anyway.